andyl/rfx/README.md

 - [ ] multi-alias

-Rfx Operations are intended to be embedded into editors, tools and end-user
+Rfx Operations are meant to be embedded into editors, tools and end-user
 applications:

 - Examples and Tests